Higher Education Marketing and Communication Strategies: 8 Tips

 4. Email Frequency: Finding the Right Balance

 More isn’t always better.
-Send too much email and your audience will disengage.
+Send too many emails and your audience will disengage.
 On the other hand, too few emails might leave stakeholders feeling disconnected.

 Avoiding Overcommunication